EnableX/One-to-One-Video-Chat-With-Canvas-Webrtc-Application-Sample-for-Android/README.md

 #### 1.1.1 App Id and App Key

 * Register with EnableX [https://www.enablex.io]
+* Login to the EnableX Portal
-* Create your Application
+* Create your Application Key
 * Get your App ID and App Key delivered to your Email

 #### 1.1.2 Sample Android Client

-* Clone or download this Repository [https://github.com/EnableX/Multiparty-Video-Chat-Application-Sample-for-Android.git]
+* Clone or download this Repository [https://github.com/EnableX/One-to-One-Video-Chat-With-Canvas-Webrtc-Application-Sample-for-Android.git]

 #### 1.1.3 Sample App Server

-* Clone or download this Repository [https://github.com/EnableX/Video-Conferencing-Open-Source-Web-Application-Sample.git] & follow the steps further
+* Clone or download this Repository [https://github.com/EnableX/One-to-One-Video-Chat-With-Canvas-Webrtc-Application-Sample-for-Android.git] & follow the steps further
 * You need to use App ID and App Key to run this Service.
 * Your Android Client End Point needs to connect to this Service to create Virtual Room.
 * Follow README file of this Repository to setup the Service.